kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 reference semantics have to be defined.
 There is also the case of special optimizations like vector mathematics.
 If we intend to perform that operation, the compiler should be able to optimize it.

+I think the language is in its final stage of preprocessing.
+I don't know what more to improve.
+I can isolate specific algorithms.
+Especially the reordering one.
+That will be a fun task.